 When Chinese author Zhang Wei paid £7,600 to drink the world’s most expensive dram of whisky, he said, “In a nutshell, it tasted good.
 I was drinking not so much the whisky but a lot of history.”
 139 years of history to be exact.

 It was July 2017 when Mr. Zhang ordered his record-breaking beverage, a small glass from an unopened bottle of 1878 Macallan single malt, at the Waldhaus Am See hotel in Switzerland.

 As one of China’s highest-earning online writers and someone who, by his own admission, loves to drink, his purchase didn’t require much thought.
 “I was in Switzerland and saw a 100-year-old whisky.
 I didn’t spend long weighing up whether to get it,” he wrote on his Weibo account afterwards.

 The Whisky Market

-The price may seem pretty crazy but whisky market is a pretty crazy place.
+The price may seem pretty crazy but the whisky market is a pretty crazy place.
 Based on a few factors, like the age (how long the whisky spent in the cask), bottling date, and distillation year, some bottles are worth huge amounts of money.
-And according to experts Rare Whisky 101 who maintain various indices on market performance, the values are only increasing.
+According to experts Rare Whisky 101, who maintain various indices on market performance, the values are only increasing.
 The Icon 100 index for example has gone up over 500% in ten years.